frajdouglas/calendarBookApi/README.md

-# Calendar Booking API
+# Node.js Calendar Booking API with Google Calendar Integration

-A Node.js application built with Express for managing calendar bookings and integrating with Google Calendar.
+A Node.js application built with Express.js to streamline calendar booking management and seamlessly integrate with Google Calendar.
+This API allows you to fetch availability, create new events, and potentially manage other calendar-related tasks programmatically.

 ---